 Ontario’s Inuit population has grown from less than 100 in 1987 to an estimated 3,500 today.
 The vast majority live in the National Capital area, making it the largest Inuit community outside of The North.
 And the vast majority of these people have accessed Tungasuvvingat Inuit’s services.

 Establishing improved data on Inuit outside of the National Capital Region is a priority and we expect the number of Inuit to be much higher across Ontario than current data supports.

 Tungasuvvingat Inuit was incorporated in 1987 to provide support for Inuit in Ontario, with an original funding base of $80,000 and 1.5 full-time staff.
-Now, almost 30 years later, Tungasuvvingat Inuit has a staff of 48 and has grown in size and scope to respond to the increasing and evolving needs of Urban Inuit.
+Now, over 30 years later, Tungasuvvingat Inuit has a staff of 62 and has grown in size and scope to respond to the increasing and evolving needs of Urban Inuit.

 Tungasuvvingat Inuit was established in Ottawa as the result of an Inuit needs-assessment study.
 The study clearly demonstrated the necessity of a service geared to the unique cultural requirements of Inuit, assisting them in making the huge adjustment from Northern life to Southern urban living.
 Urban migration of Inuit from The North has been accelerating ever since.

 Tungasuvvingat Inuit sponsored the Head Start Children’s Program at Tungasuvvingat Inuit from 1997 to 2006, when the program was transferred to the Ottawa Inuit Children’s Centre.